abdullahshah09/purple-tech-client/README.md

-# View working demo at https://purple-tech.netlify.app/
+# View live site at https://purple-tech.netlify.app/

 Please allow a few seconds for server to start up.